Parbhat/echildcare/README.rst

 .. image:: http://i.imgur.com/M7EqAE5.png

-The health sector in India is broken.
 A number of children die every year because their parents do not know general things or various government vaccination/medicines schemes in their area.
 With **echildcare** - SMS application, parents can register with a simple SMS and now they will receive general advice for child care, various medicines/vaccination to be given to their child on exact dates.

 Features
 --------